-The Maestro Property consists of a block of 11 contiguous mineral claims, with two windows of third -party claims internal to the block.
-The 11 claims that comprise the Maestro Property cover an area of 2,140 ha.
-All claims are 100% owned by the Company and they are all in good standing until May 31, 2030, except for one newly acquired claim (MST1) which was added to the claims block by staking on June 23, 2023.
+The Maestro Property consists of a block of 13 contiguous mineral claims.
+The 13 claims that comprise the Maestro Property cover an area of 2,309.4 ha.
+All claims are 100% owned by the Company and they are all in good standing.